 I must confess though it was a pain in the backside trying to find it, so if you’re not familiar with the area arrive early.
 Die-hard fanatics will know that they are the neighbour of the legendary Jiro – they are literally opposite each other in one of Ginza Metro’s many underground entrances.
 The one you need to get to looks like this –

 Hi neighbour.
 Closed at a very unsociable hour of 8.30pm.

 Open kitchen theatrics.

 Skin and neck meat – multiple kisses on the charcoals with a pinch of seasoning.
 This chicken really doesn’t need to be covered in sauce to flourish and it was to eat something other than thigh, breast or leg.
 The flesh was slightly more packed and well that skin, let’s call it chicken bacon!

 Gizards – still pink in the middle and crunchy in texture.
 It’s not for the faint of heart and I prefer mine slow cooked or at least thinly sliced in a stir fry.

 It’s chicken and egg over rice, so simple yet so exquisite.
-The simplicity sang a song and the flavours totally chimed.
-The egg I believe was cooked with chicken stock, amped by it’s flavour and fluffed like a cloud over the sticky short grain Japanese rice.
-There were jewels of sweet chicken morsels to complete the dish.
-If I were to ever revisit then I would order two of these for desert.
+The simplicity was it’s brilliance and the flavours totally chimed.
+The egg I believe was cooked with chicken stock, and fluffed like a cloud over the sticky short grain rice.
+Little nuggets of sweet chicken morsels added some texture too.
+If I were to ever revisit then I would order two bowls – they were that good.